 Jack S. Pullen

-James Tarrant, Jr.
+James Tarrant Jr.

-James Tarrant, Jr., age 59, is owner and operator of Consolidated Wood Products in Bullard, Texas.
+James Tarrant Jr. has owned and operated Consolidated Wood Products in Bullard, Texas, for over 35 years.
 He is a former loan officer and credit analyst for North Texas PCA and AgriLand Farm Credit Services.
-Tarrant has served as a director for the Cherokee County Electric Coop, the North Cherokee Water Corp., director for Texas National Bank and has served 10 years on the Jacksonville ISD School Board, two years as president.
-Other honors and distinctions include a 1989 graduate of the Texas Agricultural Lifetime Leadership Program (T.A.L.L.), service on the 2002 Texas A&M College of Ag Development Council, served numerous times as a delegate to the State Republican Convention and has served as an Adult Sunday School Teacher for the past 20 years.
-He graduated from Texas A&M University with a degree in Range Science/Ag Economics.
+Tarrant has served as a director for Cherokee County Electric Co-op, North Cherokee Water Corp., Texas National Bank and Cherokee County Appraisal District, and served 12 years on the Jacksonville ISD School Board, including two years as president.
+He’s also been a member of the Bullard Rotary Club.
+Among his other honors and distinctions, Tarrant is a 1989 graduate of the Texas Agricultural Lifetime Leadership Program, served on the 2002 Texas A&M College of Agriculture Development Council, was a delegate to the State Republican Convention and was an adult Sunday school teacher for over 20 years.
+Tarrant graduated from Texas A&M University in 1979 with a degree in range science and agricultural economics.
+He and his wife, Meredith, have five grown children and five grandchildren.
+He has served on the board of Heritage Land Bank since 2009.
+James Tarrant, Jr. has owned and operated Consolidated Wood Products in Bullard, Texas for over 35 years.
+He is a former loan officer and credit analyst for North Texas PCA and AgriLand Farm Credit Services.
+Tarrant has served as a director for the Cherokee County Electric Coop, the North Cherokee Water Corp., director for Texas National Bank and served 12 years on the Jacksonville ISD School Board, two years as president.
+Other honors and distinctions include a 1989 graduate of the Texas Agricultural Lifetime Leadership Program, service on the 2002 Texas A&M College of Agriculture Development Council, delegate to the State Republican Convention and serving as an adult Sunday school teacher for the past 20 years.
+He graduated from Texas A&M University in 1979 with a degree in range science and agricultural economics.
+He and his wife Meredith have five grown children and five grandchildren.
 Tarrant has served on the board of Heritage Land Bank since 2009.